Bread for the City’s senior staff are experts in their fields. The following staff are available for media interviews:

 Mr. Murphy became CFO in March 2010.
 Prior to this, Sekou served as CFO/COO of a media technology company, Investment Officer of a private equity firm, and audit manager at PricewaterhouseCoopers serving many of the firm’s flagship not-for-profit clients.
 He has also served on the boards and finance committees of several not-for-profit organizations.
 Sekou received his BBA in Accounting from Howard University and his MBA from the Wharton School at the University of Pennsylvania.
 Sekou is also the winner of the 2012 SmartCXO Award for Chief Financial Officer at a non-profit.

-Jeannine C. Sanford is the Chief Operating Officer of Bread for the City, a non-profit with a $6.3 million dollar operating budget, 77 staff members and 1,200 volunteers providing food, clothing, medical care, legal and social services to nearly 10,000 low income District of Columbia residents each month.
+Jeannine C. Sanford is the Chief Operating Officer of Bread for the City, where she has worked in several different capacities for two decades.
 Ms. Sanford is responsible for daily operations including administrative and program oversight.
 Prior to accepting the position of COO, Ms. Sanford was the Deputy Director since 1999.

 Before becoming Deputy Director, Ms. Sanford served as Bread for the City’s first official Legal Clinic Director.
 From her start in that role in 1993, Ms. Sanford fostered the development of Bread for the City’s volunteer program into a professional civil legal services practice.
 Under her direction, the clinic received the 1998 Fredrick B. Abramson Award.